By: Author John Cunningham. Published: 2019/01/14 at 4:03 pm

 Testing Fuel Flow

-If you can, remove the bowl – when the float is in the dropped position gas should flow.
+Remove – Remove the gas bowl – when the float is in the dropped position, the gas should flow.

-Some carburetors have the seal in the tip of the needle and others have the seal in the carburetor.
-Carb removed for demo.
+Spray – Blow some carb cleaner into the needle seat on the carburetor.
+Still, no flow – Remove & clean the carburetor; consider replacing the complete unit.
+Some carburetors have the seal on the tip of the needle, and others have the seal in the carburetor.
+Carb was removed for the demo.

 To test the pump – Remove the output line on the left and crank over the engine.
 No fuel flow – Replace pump.